On This Page

 Acceptable forms of multi-factor authentication include authentication apps or a WebAuthn token.
 Embedded tokens (e.g., TouchID) are permitted.
 WebAuthn hardware or embedded hardware tokens are preferred to authentication apps.

-Where SSO is not used, and where possible, passwords should be randomly-generated and stored in a password manager.
+Where SSO is not used, and where possible, passwords should be stored in a password manager.

 Encryption at rest